radical-cybertools/radical.owms/docs/source/configuration.rst

 Additional Configuration Settings
 =================================
-There are two main types of configurations in TROY: Those which apply to TROY plugins, and those which apply to TROY internals, such as the selection of plugins.
+There are two main types of configurations in RADICAL-OWMS: Those which apply to RADICAL-OWMS plugins, and those which apply to RADICAL-OWMS internals, such as the selection of plugins.
 The config snippet below shows the complete set of plugin selection settings, with their default values: